MBSD-TANZANIA/.github/profile/README.md

 ## Repository Highlights

-Here's a glimpse of what you'll find in this repository:
+Here's a glimpse of what you'll find in this organization:

 - **MATLAB Simulink Snippets:** A collection of handy MATLAB Simulink code snippets that can be used as building blocks for various projects.